At a Glance

 The Klansmen were arrested and held under criminal charges.
 At the criminal trials, the Klansmen were charged with assault with intent to commit murder.
 Their defense was that they had no intention to commit murder and were just drunk.
 The prosecutor was unable to prove intent and neglected to include the charges of cross burning, assault with a deadly weapon, going armed, and firing weapons.
 Church and another participant were acquitted in the cross burning and shooting spree, and the shooter faced just a minor assault conviction.
 They were fined $50 and served six months out of a nine month sentence.

 The Center for Constitutional Rights (CCR) then brought a damages action against the Ku Klux Klan.
 The plaintiffs won $535,000 in damages and the Klan was served with an injunction prohibiting the group from engaging in violence and from entering the Black community.
-This was the first time that Klan victims secured monetary relief in such a suit.
+This was a key early case in which Klan victims were awarded damages from the Klan.
 Equally important, CCR secured an injunction against the Justice Knights and associated individuals to prohibit their campaign of assault, intimidation, and harassment.